Rent or Buy a Home?

 Mortgage Payments.
 This monthly expense includes “PITI” or payments, interest, property taxes and insurance.”
 If under 20% down on your loan, you need to add PMI.
 PMI is Private Mortgage Insurance.
 This premium protects mortgage lenders in case of borrower default.
 Once your loan-to-value ratio is right, PMI can be dropped.

-Now that we’ve mentioned calculating a home loan.
+Now that I've mentioned calculating a home loan.
 Let’s compare renting vs buying a home; buying a $250,000 home vs leasing an equivalent single-family home.

 Two adjacent homes in West Chester, Ohio.
 Both 4 bedroom, 3 bathroom single-family homes, same square footage.